jainqq-org/JLOR/README.md

 > [!NOTE]
 > Current translation quality is only acceptable for discoverability purposes and general understanding.
 Currently, GPT-4o-mini is being used to generate the translations.
-The translation processing will be re-run over the next few years and will gradually improve the accuracy.
+The translation processing will be re-run over the next few years and it is expected the quality will improve immensely.

 ## 📖 Anuyogas and Digambar Texts